renanleonellocastro/semparar_api/README.md

 ```
 ### Configuration File

-It is necessary to fill your credentials on the sample.xml file to be able to connect to the
+It is necessary to fill your credentials on the **sample.xml** file to be able to connect to the
 SemParar's tolls system.

-Substitute the following tags on 'sample_app/sample.xml' in your local directory:
+Substitute the following tags on "**sample_app/sample.xml**" in your local directory:
 ```xml
  - <cpf>32167592303</cpf> -> <cpf>xxxxxxxxxxx</cpf> (xxxxxxxxxxx = your cpf number)
  - <password>exemplo123</password>-> <password>xxxx</password> (xxxx = your SemParar's password)
 ```
 ### Execution

-To execute the sample above to get the invoice extract, write the following in your terminal:
+To execute the sample above to get the **invoice extract**, write the following in your terminal:
 ```sh
 python2 sample_app.py -e
 ```

-To execute the sample above to get the invoice total price, write the following in your terminal:
+To execute the sample above to get the **invoice total price**, write the following in your terminal:
 ```sh
 python2 sample_app.py -t
 ```